spacerest/moon/README.md

 ## intended usage (mac/linux instructions):

-First, (make sure that pip and python3 are installed)[https://realpython.com/installing-python/].
-A (virtual environment)[https://gist.github.com/Geoyi/d9fab4f609e9f75941946be45000632b] would be a good idea, though would be optional.
+First, [make sure that pip and python3 are installed](https://realpython.com/installing-python/).
+A [virtual environment](https://gist.github.com/Geoyi/d9fab4f609e9f75941946be45000632b) would be a good idea, though would be optional.

 Next, install this package: